pennersr/django-allauth/docs/socialaccount/providers/saml.rst

                             "email_verified": "http://schemas.auth0.com/email_verified",
                             "email": "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress",
                         },

+                        # The following setting allows you to force the use of nameID as email.
+                        # This can be useful if you are using a SAML IdP that is broken in some way and
+                        # does not allow use of the emailAddress nameid format
+                        "use_nameid_for_email": False,

                         # The configuration of the IdP.
                         "idp": {
                             # The entity ID of the IdP is required.